cortexlinux/cortex/docs/STACKS.md

 If hardware compatibility warnings appear:
 - Review the warnings carefully
 - Consider if the installation will work with your hardware
-- Some templates may work with less hardware but with reduced performance
+- Some stacks may work with less hardware but with reduced performance
 - You can proceed anyway if you understand the risks

-## Template Sharing
+## Stack Sharing

-Templates can be shared by:
+Stacks can be shared by:
 1. Exporting to a file
 2. Sharing the file via version control, email, or file sharing
 3. Importing on another system